DigitalPublishingToolkit/Money-Lab-Reader/docs/5_4-DeJongNate.md

 Getting ‘PIN&Chip’ (as the use of smart card in point-of-sale payments became known) introduced took a full decade.
 As a migration from magstripe cards, smart cards did not fundamentally alter the centralized model of banking.
-This banking model is a known as a ledger system, where the actual transfer of value does not take place at the point of interaction between payer and payee but rather through the administrative action of an intermediary.
+This banking model is known as a ledger system, where the actual transfer of value does not take place at the point of interaction between payer and payee but rather through the administrative action of an intermediary.
 The word ‘ledger’ comes from